rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-moderation-actions-hook.md

 #### `thread: Thread`

-A thread instance to return posts moderation actions for.
+A thread instance to return moderation actions for.

 #### `request: HttpRequest | None = None`